jadu/pulsar/docs/_components/dropzone.md

 #### Get files from DropZone instance

 The `getFilesFromDropZone` method can retrieve a single file at a specified index, or all files on the instance.
+Files will be passed back through the validator to catch edge cases where files are removed after being added onto the DropZone.

 ```javascript
 const id = parseInt(dropZoneHtmlNode.getAttribute('data-dropzone-id'));